HenrikBengtsson/doFuture/README.md

 ## Futures and BiocParallel
-The [BiocParallel] package supports any `%dopar%` adaptor as a parallel backend.
+The [BiocParallel] package supports any `%dopar%` adapter as a parallel backend.
 This means that with [doFuture], BiocParallel supports any type of future.
 For example,
 ```r
 library("doFuture")
 registerDoFuture()